fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 4 (Feb 8--12)
 We finish up our historiographical survey this week.
 This week's chapters cover how approaches to history changed in the second half of the 20th century.
+We are taking a short break from reading responses in favor of READING SUMMARIES.
+They are described below.

 ### Monday
 - Video: Background for 20th-century "paradigm shifts"

+{% include alert.html class='warning' title='Nothing due today' text="
+There is nothing due for today, but the lecture will be a big help for your summaries due Wednesday and Friday "%}

 {% include alert.html class='danger' title='Lecture Quiz' text="
-The video and quiz will center around this question: From the 1960s on, what were the challenges to historical objectivity---the ability for historians to produce \"objective\" histories?
+This introduction will center on the challenges to historical objectivity---the ability for historians to produce \"objective\" histories.
 "%}